nicktodd/ml-deployment-workshop/README.md

 Setting up Cloud9 is a straightforward process.
 YOu can create your environment using [these instructions](cloud9.md).

+## The Three Core Exercises

 The core of these exercises is to complete the following:

 1. Deploy an application that consists of a number of Lambda functions that uses some of the AWS high level AWS ML services.
-The instructions are found [here](01_video_transcode_pipeline.md)
+The instructions are found [here](01_video_transcode_pipeline.md).

 2. Build a Machine Learning Deployment Pipeline for an ML model that uses the prebuilt SageMaker Algorithm xgboost.
-The instructions are found [here](02_xgboost_customerchurn_pipeline.md.)
+The instructions are found [here](02_xgboost_customerchurn_pipeline.md).

 3. Build a Machine Learning Deployment Pipeline for an ML model that uses a custom Docker image for a custom algorithm.
-The instructions are found [here](03_custom_image_pipeline.md)
+The instructions are found [here](03_custom_image_pipeline.md).